-When most college students graduate, they have short-term ambitions of getting an entry-level job, paying down their student loan debts and jump-starting their careers.
-For Eric Ruta of Magnify Brewing Company, all he could think about was starting his own brewing business.
+Most college students graduate with short-term ambitions of getting an entry-level job, paying down their student loan debts, and jump-starting their careers.
+For Eric Ruta of Magnify Brewing Company, he wanted to start his own brewing business.
 “If you’re going to do something for a long time, you might as well love it,” he said.

 Ruta’s degree in Philosophy helped him plan what he wanted to do — and how to accomplish it.
 So after exploring areas in Central Jersey, he settled on Fairfield in Essex County, where the only other brewery in the area is Cricket Hill.
 Explains Ruta, “I wanted to magnify this area as a destination for great beer.”
 And that’s how he got the name.

 His next step was to hire an experienced head brewer, Erich Carrle, who worked at Almanac and Speakeasy, to do the brewing.
 The two of them laid out a business plan to create different styles of beers using a combination of hop styles and yeast strains.
 “I would go to so many breweries and get blown away about how unique they tasted,” he recalled.
 Like other upstart brewers in the state, Ruta had to set up his business model, build a facility and secure a license before he could brew his first barrel of beer.

 Who Says Youth is Wasted on the Young?

 In the meantime, his parents were behind him all the way.
 Even better, the other brewery owners supported him even though his young age gives him a unique position.
 “For the most part, they all respect it.
 Age is just a number,” he explained.